gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 You may want to add multimodal capabilities to your chat interface.
 For example, you may want users to be able to upload images or files to your chatbot and ask questions about them.
 You can make your chatbot "multimodal" by passing in a single parameter (`multimodal=True`) to the `gr.ChatInterface` class.

-When `multimodal=True`, the signature of of your chat function changes slightly: the first parameter of your function (what we referred to as `message` above) should accept a dictionary consisting of the submitted text and uploaded files that looks like this:
+When `multimodal=True`, the signature of your chat function changes slightly: the first parameter of your function (what we referred to as `message` above) should accept a dictionary consisting of the submitted text and uploaded files that looks like this:

 ```py
 {